 Another tape echo style of delay pedal that Mayer uses is the Dunlop EP103 Echoplex.
 This pedal is modeled after the vintage Echoplex tape delay studio units and can provide subtle slap-back delays all the way to full lush soundscapes.
 The EP103 Echoplex also has an input for an additional footswitch which will give you a tap-tempo function.
 This pedal can be purchased for $199.99.

 Mayer also uses more complex delay pedals when they are needed.
-Many of the following units have advanced functions like the ability to save presets, stereo outputs, MIDI control, dual delays, and many more.
+Many of the following units have advanced functions like the ability to save presets, stereo outputs, MIDI control, dual delays, and more.

 Mayer also uses the Eventide TimeFactor Twin Delay, and while it has many of the features of the Line 6 DL4, including 9 delay models and a looper, the TimeFactor also has the unique ability to use two different delays simultaneously.
 This will allow you to build some pretty lush soundscapes similar to what The Edge (from U2) does.
 This device can save up to 100 presets, and can be used for all sorts of instruments.
 Some people even use it for their recording studios as the delay models are high definition, studio-grade models.
-Due to its high quality construction and features, the Eventide TimeFactor Twin Delay is being sold at a cool $399.
+Due to its high quality construction and features, the Eventide TimeFactor Twin Delay is sold at a cool $399.

 The last delay unit that we’ll check out is the Strymon Timeline.
 The Timeline provides all of the features present in the previous pedals plus more.
-It comes with 12 unique sounding delay sounds, a 30 second looper, and the ability to save 200 presets.
+It comes with 12 unique sounding delays, a 30-second looper, and the ability to save 200 presets.
 Like the Eventide TimeFactor, the Timeline has very high quality studio-grade delay models built in.
 In fact, the delay models require so much computing that there is a SHARC DSP chip (the same one found in UAD audio interfaces) to handle the processing.
 The result is probably the best sounding delays in a compact, pedal-sized unit that can be used with any instrument in any environment.
 Of course, such quality will come at a price, and the Strymon Timeline retails at $449.

 When it comes to reverbs, Mayer has shown a preference to using spring reverbs built into Fender amplifiers or a stand-alone spring reverb unit like the 1963 Fender tube reverb tank.

 However, when he has to rely on a pedal to get his reverb sound, Mayer goes with the Strymon Flint Tremolo and Reverb pedal.
 Unsurprisingly, this pedal models its sound after vintage spring reverbs and tremolos that came with many Fender amplifiers.
 Like any other Strymon pedal, the Flint has very high quality and convincing sounds.
 Its construction is also rugged, as is expected from Strymon.
-However, also like any other Strymon pedal, the Flint comes at a steep price of $299.
+However, like any other Strymon pedal, the Flint comes at a steep price of $299.

 One of the reasons why Mayer is so highly regarded as a guitar player is his ability to get a wide range of sounds out of a single instrument.
 A lot of the unique sounds he gets can be attributed to modulation pedals.